MicrosoftDocs/CortanaSkillsKit/docs/skills/mva41-streaming-audio.md

 # Adding audio to Cortana skills

-Whether you are developing a Cortana skill for a device without a screen such as the Invoke speaker (a *headless device*), or a device with a screen such as a PC or mobile device, you can use a variety of audio features to enhance a user's experience.
+Whether you are developing a Cortana skill for a headless device (a device without a screen, such as the Harman Kardon Invoke speaker), or a device with a screen (such as a PC or mobile device), you can use a variety of audio features to enhance a user's experience.

 In addition to Cortana's built-in text-to-speech technology, you can:

-* Use Speech Synthesis Markup Language (SSML) to customize speech and embed short audio clips.
+* Use [Speech Synthesis Markup Language (SSML)](./speech-synthesis-markup-language.md) to customize speech and embed short audio clips.
 * Use an audio card to stream audio.

 In [Create your first Cortana skill](./mva22-hello-world.md) and [Building conversations](./mva32-building-conversations.md) you learned how to use the basic functionality of Cortana's text-to-speech technology.
 In this module you'll see how to extend the **Mixtape** skill developed in [Building conversations](./mva32-building-conversations.md) to include additional audio elements.

 ## Step 1 - Customize how Cortana speaks

-You can use SSML to customize and enhance the **Mixtape** skill created in [Building conversations](./mva32-building-conversations.md).
+In this step, you will use SSML to customize and enhance the **Mixtape** skill created in [Building conversations](./mva32-building-conversations.md).
 You can adjust a variety of speech attributes, including the speed at which Cortana speaks.

 To increase the speed at which Cortana speaks, revise the **MixtapeIntent** method in the **BasicLuisDialog.cs** module of your **Mixtape** skill as follows: